Elle-Máijá Tailfeathers

 Elle-Máijá Apiniskim Tailfeathers (born in 1986) is a Canadian filmmaker, actor, and producer.

 She has won several accolades for her film work, including multiple Canadian Screen Awards.

-Born in Cardston, Alberta, Tailfeathers began acting in the late 2000s before embarking on a career as a filmmaker.

-For directing The Body Remembers When the World Broke Open, she shared the Canadian Screen Award for Best Director with Kathleen Hepburn.
-That film also won the Toronto Film Critics Association's $100,000 Rogers Best Canadian Film Award.
+For co-directing The Body Remembers When the World Broke Open, she shared the Canadian Screen Award for Best Director and the Toronto Film Critics Association's Rogers Best Canadian Film Award with Kathleen Hepburn.

-Early life
+Early life and education

-Tailfeathers was born to Bjarne Store-Jakobsen, a Sámi rights activist and journalist from Norway, and Kainai activist and doctor Esther Tailfeathers, from Canada.
-Her parents met at a global indigenous peoples' conference in Australia, and married sometime after.
+Tailfeathers was born Elle-Máijá Apiniskim Tailfeathers in 1986 in Cardston, Alberta, to a Sámi father and a Kainai mother.
+Tailfeathers' father, Bjarne Store-Jakobsen, is a politician, Sámi rights activist and journalist, and her mother, Esther Tailfeathers, is a physician and Kainai activist.

+Raised on the Blood 148 reserve, Tailfeathers studied acting at the Vancouver Film School.
+In 2011, Tailfeathers graduated from the University of British Columbia with a Bachelor's in First Nations studies and a minor in women and gender studies.

 Career

-Tailfeathers studied acting at the Vancouver Film School, and graduated in 2006 and then moved on to the University of British Columbia where she would graduate with a degree in First Nations studies and a minor in women and gender studies in 2011.

 After acting for a period of time, Tailfeathers shifted her focus to filmmaking and began to work as a writer, director, and producer.
-During her time at the University of British Columbia, she started to use film equipment and editing software.
+Her work has garnered attention for its focus on women of colour and First Nations issues.
+Tailfeathers has worked in "mediums including narrative fiction, docudrama, documentary, mockumentary, and experimental film."
+Her film projects are often staffed primarily with Indigenous cast and production members.

+One of Tailfeathers' primary focuses as a filmmaker is activism and social justice; she approaches film as "a form of nonviolent direct action against issues like violence against women and degradation of Indigenous land."
+Her film work and activism both focus on issues affecting Indigenous women and their communities.

 Bloodland

-Bloodland (2011) is an experimental short film that offers a commentary on fracking practices in Canada and across the world.
-It can be found on YouTube, where it was made public in 2013 in solidarity with the Idle No More movement.
-The short film uses metaphoric imagery of a woman being held down and drilled into as a comment on the current fracking practices in Canada.
-This project was funded by the Blood Tribe Chief and Council through a distribution cheque, and as a result was indirectly funded by the proceeds of various gas and oil companies, as well as KRI Resources.
-The film was well received at its premier in Lethbridge, and was the subject of a greater national debate regarding the practice of fracking in Indigenous lands.
+Bloodland (2011) is an experimental short film about fracking practices in Canada and across the world.
+It was made public on YouTube in 2013 in solidarity with the Idle No More movement.
+The short film uses metaphoric imagery of a woman being held down and drilled into.
+This project was funded by the Kainai Nation Chief and Council through a distribution cheque, and as a result was indirectly funded by the proceeds of various gas and oil companies as well as KRI Resources.
+The film was well received at its premiere in Lethbridge and was the subject of a greater national debate regarding the practice of fracking in Indigenous lands.

 The film was selected for the following film festivals: